Skip to content

 Is there a free way to save recipes from social media?

 Yes, but most free options leave you without a usable recipe — screenshots and the in-app Save buttons just bookmark the video.
-For a free structured save, Swoodie's recipe library and basic tracking are free with no account, and the link-import AI features come with a free trial; ReciMe also offers a small free import allowance each week.
+For a free structured save, Swoodie's recipe saving and basic tracking are free with no account, and AI link-import is free with a daily limit; Premium removes the 5-recipe cap so your library can grow without limits.
+ReciMe also offers a small free import allowance each week.

 Written by